Smog: Chile

-Similar to Mexico City, the air pollution of the Santiago valley in Chile, located between the Andes and the Chilean Coast Range, turn it into the most infamously smog-plagued city of South America.
-Other aggravates of the situation reside in its high latitude (31 degrees South) and dry weather during most of the year.
+Similar to Mexico City, air pollution is easily trapped in the Santiago valley in Chile, located between the Andes and the Chilean Coast Range, making the city the most smog-plagued in South America.
+The city's high latitude (31 degrees south) and dry weather during most of the year contribute to the problem.

 North America

 Canada

-According to the Canadian Science Smog Assessment published in 2012, smog is responsible for detrimental effects on human and ecosystem health, as well as socioeconomic well-being across the country.
+According to the Canadian Science Smog Assessment published in 2012, smog is responsible for detrimental effects on human and ecosystem health, as well as socioeconomic wellbeing across the country.
 It was estimated that the province of Ontario sustains $201 million in damages annually for selected crops, and an estimated tourism revenue degradation of $7.5 million in Vancouver and $1.32 million in The Fraser Valley due to decreased visibility.
-Air pollution in British Columbia is of particular concern, especially in the Fraser Valley, because of a meteorological effect called inversion which decreases air dispersion and leads to smog concentration.
+Air pollution in British Columbia is of particular concern, especially in the Fraser Valley, because of a meteorological effect called inversion which decreases air dispersion and leads to greater smog concentration.